Complex magnetic and spatial symmetry breaking from correlations in kagome flat bands: Hartree-Fock analysis

 We have adopted a lowest-order approximation in line 3, where the higher-order term from the interaction is neglected.
 In fact, this turns out to be exact under the density-density interaction, since the higher-order term vanishes $\text{Im}(\epvl{c_a^\dagger c_b}\epvl{c_b^\dagger c_a})=\text{Im}|\epvl{c_a^\dagger c_b}|^2=0$.
 With the real hoppings $t_{ba}\in\mathbb R$, the charge bond currents are directly proportional to the imaginary part of the bond density $\text{Im}(s^0_{ab})$.
 The derivation of spin bond current is analogous.
 In the figures, we draw the site densities $s^\nu_{ii\tau\tau}$, real bond densities $\text{Re}(s^\nu_{ii'\tau\tau'})$, and imaginary bond densities $\text{Im}(s^\nu_{ii'\tau\tau'})$ to represent the S-C patterns.

 The mean-field renormalized band structure can also be obtained.
-This is simply done by diagonalizing the Hartree-Fock Hamlitonian in the momentum space, where a proper reduced Brillouin zone is chosen to match the periodicity.
-While the FM band structures have been presented in the main text, here we show the band structures under the AFMSt-CStP1 and $120^\circ$TAFM orders (Fig.~\ref{suppfig:hf}).
-Due to the enlarged periodicity, the number of bands is enlarged in the reduced Brillouin zone.
+This is simply done by diagonalizing the Hartree-Fock Hamlitonian in the momentum space, where a proper (reduced) Brillouin zone is chosen to match the periodicity.
+When the periodicity is enlarged, the number of bands is increased in the reduced Brillouin zone.
 The original flat bands are renormalized and acquire light dispersion under the symmetry-breaking orders.
+The Berry curvature can be computed in the (reduced) Brillouin zone \cite{fukui05jpsp}, from which the band topology is determined.